 The fall of ancient Rome elicited no nation-states’ aid.
 But what might have been the result had the Roman empire been spared?
 Perhaps we should see now a centuries-long succession of Roman emperors, as well as of popes?

 What of the Roman people themselves?
-Where the spoils of war and gladiatorial events were so intoxicating that political unrest from within was effectively silenced, should such a coarse strain of character have merited sacrifices by people of a rarer, more refined character?
+Did not the spoils of war and their gladiatorial events prove so intoxicating that political unrest from within was effectively silenced?
+Should such a coarse exhibition of character merit sacrifices by people of a rarer, more refined character?

 In the case of Syria we find a people who until very recently remained complacent under autocratic regimes for decades, yet divided among themselves by inherited ethnic and sectarian loyalties.
 What sort of character does this demonstrate?
 Are there pockets of rebels who possess our sense of a universal human equality — those not simply fighting for their own survival or for a victory over rival factions but for our universal equality — and how would these be identified?
 Furthermore, why have they not yet emigrated or fled?